owolabioromidayo/owolabioromidayo.github.io/_posts/2023-12-10-Why-does-fib(40)-Elude-my-Sh_tty-Interpreter.md

 </figure>

 I couldn't really make sense of the stark differences between the two.
-From C++ I could easily see the recursive function calls and tree-walking as a result of the fibonacci calls, but for java it was completely flat and the labels weren't helping either.
-What I did find to be weird were the extremely thin graph stacks externing upwards and coming downwards immediately.
+From C++ I could easily see the recursive function calls and tree-walking as a result of the fibonacci calls, but for Java it was completely flat and the labels weren't helping either.
+What I did find to be weird were the extremely thin graph stacks extending upwards and coming downwards immediately.
 Yet the only information waiting there for me wasn't at all helpful

 It is important to note my peak heap memory usage for my C++ implementation was 117MB on fib(25) while the clean C++ implementation got 99.6kB on fib(30).
 Yet both still managed to fail on fib(40).